 Schools may also disclose, without consent, "directory" type information such as a student's name, address, e-mail address, telephone number, date and place of birth, honors and awards, and dates of attendance.
 This information, however, will not be disclosed if the student requests in writing that it not be disclosed.
-A form for this purpose is available from the Office of Registration.
-The form must be submitted for each semester the student wishes to request nondisclosure of directory information; it must be returned to the Office of Registration prior to the end of the drop/add period.
+A form for this purpose is available from the Academic Advising and Registration Office.
+The form must be submitted for each semester the student wishes to request nondisclosure of directory information; it must be returned to the Academic Advising and Registration Office prior to the end of the drop/add period.